 Under the Hanesbrands AIP, the Committee will have the authority to grant annual incentive awards to our key employees (including our executive officers) or the key employees of our subsidiaries.
 Each annual incentive award will be paid out of an incentive pool established for a performance period.
 Typically, the performance period will be our fiscal year.
 The incentive pool will equal 3% of our operating income for the fiscal year.
 The Committee will allocate an incentive pool percentage to each designated participant for each performance period.
 In no event may the incentive pool percentage for any one participant exceed 40% of the total pool for that performance period.
 For purposes of the Hanesbrands AIP, "operating income" will mean our operating income for a performance period as reported on our income statement computed in accordance with generally accepted accounting principles, but shall exclude (i) the effects of charges for restructurings, (ii) discontinued operations, (iii) extraordinary items or other unusual or non-recurring items and (iv) the cumulative effect of tax or accounting changes.
 Each participant's incentive award will be determined by the Committee based on the participant's allocated portion of the incentive pool and attainment of specified performance measures subject to adjustment in the sole discretion of the Committee.
 In no event may the portion of the incentive pool allocated to a participant who is a covered employee for purposes of Section 162(m) of the Code be increased in any way, including as a result of the reduction of any other participant's allocated portion, but such portion may be decreased by the Committee.
-The Committee may make retroactive adjustments to, and the participant shall reimburse us for, any cash or equity based incentive compensation paid to the participant where such compensation was predicated upon achieving certain financial results that were substantially the subject of a restatement, and as a result of the restatement it is determined that the participant otherwise would not have been paid such compensation, regardless of whether or not the restatement resulted from the participant's misconduct.
+The Committee may make retroactive adjustments to, and the participant shall reimburse us for, any cash or equity based incentive compensation paid to the participant where such compensation was predicated upon achieving certain financial results that were substantially the subject of a restatement, and as a result of the restatement it is determined that the part